epiverse-trace/readepi/README.md

   [rio](https://cran.r-project.org/web/packages/rio/vignettes/rio.html)
   package
 - Files of formats that are not covered by `rio` package
-- RDBMS servers such as MS SQL, MySQL, and PostgreSQL
+- RDBMS (Relational DataBase Management Systems) such as MS SQL, MySQL, and PostgreSQL
 - [REDCap](https://projectredcap.org/software/): Research Electronic
-  Data Capture is a secure web application for building and managing online surveys and databases
+  Data Capture - a secure web application for building and managing online surveys and databases
 - [DHIS2](https://dhis2.org/about/): an open source and web-based platform for managing health information